-The Wellness and Recovery After Psychosis (WRAP) Without Walls (WWW) Program is a new clinical program targeted towards adolescents and young adults with frequent substance use and psychosis symptoms.
+The Wellness and Recovery After Psychosis (WRAP) Without Walls (WWW) Program is a new clinical program funded by the Jack Satter Foundation targeted towards adolescents and young adults with frequent substance use and psychosis symptoms.
 WWW is made up of a multidisciplinary team providing community-based services including individual therapy, family psychoeducation, medication management, peer support, advocacy, and patient navigation.
 Our model for WWW is an adaptation of Assertive Community Treatment (ACT) model.
 WRAP Without Walls is led by psychosis and substance use disorder experts who are leaders of specialized programs at BMC.

-In addition to all the services outlined in the WRAP Services tab, WRAP Without Walls includes the following:
+In addition to the services of the WRAP program, WRAP Without Walls includes the following:

 - Peer Support Specialist: Peer specialists will provide support to individuals by using their own lived experience with psychosis to help others.
 Each specialist and patient relationship is unique and allows the chance to connect with someone outside of the doctor, NP, or therapist.
 Peer specialists and individuals can meet at the hospital, or somewhere in the community.

 - Family Psychoeducation: We work with individuals and their families to provide education about illness, teach strategies to decrease stress, improve communication, and problem solve.
 We collaborate with families and individuals to help with recovery.

 - Patient Navigation: The Patient Navigator helps patients, families, and caregivers navigate the many systems encountered during their mental health treatment in the WRAP and WWW programs.
 The Patient Navigator provides culturally appropriate psychoeducation and outreach to patients and families/caregivers, assists with interactions in the community, including transportation systems, school system and community agencies.
 Meets with patients and families in the community as needed.